emmikoivisto/pda-testing-task/testing_task_1.md

  def cards_total(cards):
   #  indentation not correct in fuction name on above line.
+Self missing from parameters.
    total
+  #  total not defined
    for card in cards:
      total += card.value
      return "You have a total of" + total
+  # total is not an string.
+Space missing from the end of "total of"

 ```